Mousterian, Paleolithic, and Neolithic France flint stone tool page

 Click on this picture for a more detailed view

 This artifact is an interesting carinated or keel shaped scraper of fine grain tan flint with white mottling.
 It has some rust colored patina especially on the high points.
 There are retouches on all three sides of this piece and a small amount of cortex on the top right corner.
-This scraper was produced by the Levallois flake techniques.
+This scraper was produced by the Levallois flake technique.
 It measures 55mm at its widest base by 52mm.
 This artifact was discovered in the Paris basin region of France.
 It dates from the Upper Paleolithic, the Aurignacian industry, about 40,000 to 27,000 B.C.

 PRICE: $ 40.00 Sold ITEM NO: FPS-07